 Scholarly Commons Citation

 Gostin, Lawrence O. and Webber, David W., "Discrimination Based on HIV/AIDS and Other Conditions: "Disability" As Defined Under Federal and State Law" (2000).
 Georgetown Law Faculty Publications and Other Works.
-Paper 94.
+94.